1946–47 Chadian Representative Council election: Aftermath

 Following the elections, three distinct political groups emerged in the Second College; members of the Chadian-French Progressive List (7 seats), Republican Union (four seats) and Franco-Chadian Progressive Group (unrepresented) formed the Chadian Democratic Union (UDT).
 A group which later became the Chadian Progressive Party (PPT) was formed by the Progressive and Republican Union of Chad (six seats), BADO and the Communist list (both unrepresented).
 The third group was made up of the three independents; Adoum Aganaye joined the PPT, whilst Kadre Alio and Arabi el Goni joined the UDT, giving the UDT thirteen seats and the PPT seven.

-The General Council met for the first time on 30 January 1947 at 8am, when its first session was opened by Governoer Jacques Rogué.
+The Representative Council met for the first time on 30 January 1947 at 8am, when its first session was opened by Governoer Jacques Rogué.